MrRSquared/Photon-Vision-on-the-XRP-Educational-Robot/README.md

 It is experimental, but it is working for me thus far.
 YMMV :)

-I this works with WPILib 2024.1.1 Beta 2   Release.
+I got this working with WPILib 2024.1.1 Beta 2   Release.

 Basically, it uses Photon running as an [NT server host](https://docs.wpilib.org/en/latest/docs/xrp-robot/index.html) (either on the pc itself or on a coprocessor), and it can still connect to the XRP through websockets.